-(Or, copy the update data and transfer utility onto the same directory of the hard disk.)

-- (2) Click the Start button, point to Programs, and then click MS-DOS Prompt to open an MS-DOS window. - (3) Type the drive letter where the update data and transfer utility are located.
-If it is a floppy disk drive, type $A: \$ from the command line and press the ENTER key. - (4) Check that your computer is connected with the facsimile equipment correctly. - (5) To start the transfer utility transmitting the update data to the flash ROM of the facsimile equipment, type the following:
+- (1) Copy the update data and transfer utility onto the desired directory of the hard disk. e.g., C:\UPDATE - (2) Click the Start button, point to Programs, and then click MS-DOS Prompt to open an MS-DOS window. - (3) Type the drive letter where the update data and transfer utility are located.
+In the above example, type C:\ from the command line and press the ENTER key. - Then type CD UPDATE and press the ENTER key. - (4) Check that your computer is connected with the facsimile equipment correctly. - (5) To start the transfer utility transmitting the update data to the flash ROM of the facsimile equipment, type the following:

-A:\ICEN filename /b
+ICEN filename /b